AlbertWhite/react-demos/README.md

 A sample project with react-redux, react-router, redux-saga, redux-form with http get and http post

 Done:

 * create sample api with restify node module - done: api is ready https://github.com/AlbertWhite/restify-api-demo
 * router.
 Build scene, container, component based on route.
 * use babel stage 3 for using spread function
 * api call with redux saga for dispatching action.
 * splitBundle webpack plugin for faster compiling

-To do:
-* signup component with redux form
-* validation with redux form
-* submit form with post and http post, after that change route
+----- to do

-* manage the css with the set up
+* how the css is managed